Sizzla: Career

 Along with universal praise came Sizzla's first nomination for Best International Reggae Artist of the Year at the 1998 MOBO Awards and a place in various magazines' top 100 albums of the year.
 Sizzla has since released several dozen albums, including 1998's Kalonji and Royal Son of Ethiopia from 1999.
 1999 also saw him receive his second MOBO nomination.
 Sizzla remains a constant presence in the reggae charts worldwide.
 Currently, Sizzla has 21 albums that have made it onto the Billboard's Top Reggae Albums music chart, the highest Words of Truth, reaching the peak position of No. 5.

 Sizzla Kalonji has released over 45 solo albums and over fifteen combination albums, crossing different genres of Reggae.
 He has started his own record company, Kalonji Records; which in a joint venture with Damon Dash Music Group and Koch Records, released the album, The Overstanding, in November 2006.
 This was his third album released through Kalonji Records; as well as Black History and Life.

 Sizzla, along with reggae recording artists such as Capleton, Norris Man, Turbulence, Buju Banton, and Anthony B, are credited with leading a movement toward a re-embracement of Rastafarian values in contemporary reggae music by recording material which is concerned primarily with spirituality and social consciousness, explores common themes, such as Babylon's corrupting influence, the disenfranchisement of ghetto youth, oppression of the black nation and Sizzla's abiding faith in Jah and resistance against perceived agents of oppression.

 Sizzla's 2008 effort, Ghetto Youth-ology, is produced by the Firehouse Crew, the same who produced Sizzla's debut, Burning Up.

 In 2013 he released the album The Messiah.
 In January 2014 it was nominated for a Grammy Award, his first nomination.
 In 2014 Sizzla was featured in the song and video for Stephen Marley's single "Rock Stone."

 His sons Raheem Collins and Melech Collons have followed him into a career in music, working under the name Reemus k and Skorcha.

+In August 2025, Jamaican reggae artist Sizzla Kalonji was honored at the Lauderhill Performing Arts Center in Florida, where he received the Key to the City of Lauderhill from Mayor Denise Grant and a special citation from the United States Congress.
+The recognition was part of Jamaica’s 63rd Independence celebrations in South Florida and acknowledged Sizzla’s three decades of contribution to reggae music, his role in promoting Rastafarian culture, and his wider impact as a cultural ambassador within the Jamaican diaspora and beyond.